 3. Add Pages & Customize Your Template

-After answering those questions, you’ll be brought to the site editor, where you can begin customizing your template by adding pages, changing site navigation, and all the other steps necessary to bring what your customers will see in line with your brand and store initiatives.
+After answering those questions, you’ll be brought to the site editor.
+You can begin customizing your template by adding pages, changing site navigation, and fixing all the other steps necessary to bring what your customers will see in line with your brand and store initiatives.

 Pro tip: Don’t forget to spend a little extra time on your site header and footer.
-These areas will follow users across all the pages on your site, so use this valuable real estate wisely with lead capture, easy-to-follow navigation, contact information, social links, and other directives that will bring visitors to the pages that will convert them into customers.
+These areas will follow users across all the pages on your site.
+Thus, use this valuable real estate wisely with lead capture, easy-to-follow navigation, contact information, social links, and other directives that will bring visitors to the pages and convert them into customers.